akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 A woman’s voice called from the edge of the meadow.
 “Beatrice?!
 Come here!”

-“Oh.
-Coming, Mother!”
+Beatrice turned towards the voice.
+"Oh.
+Coming, Mother!"

-She turned back to thank the boy, but he was already gone.
+She looked back to thank the boy, but the meadow where he had stood was empty.
+She scanned the grass, the reeds, the edge of the pond.
+Nothing.
+He was *gone*.

 ---